japanj/pugs-detection/models/README.md

 This folder contains various model checkpoints and reported model performance metrics, e.g. Jaccard Index (IoU), Precision, Recall, F1 Score, and Accuracy, of each model experiment.

+**All the model checkpoints and model performance metrics from each experiment can be downloaded from https://doi.org/10.5281/zenodo.15553942**

 It contains **two sub-folders**: `checkpoints` and `test_result`

 ## `checkpoints` folder